23 August 2026

 The Ministry of Economy and Finance explains that Greek tax residents are taxed on taxable income arising both in Greece and abroad.
 Non-residents are taxed only on taxable income arising in Greece.
 This distinction is crucial if you receive a foreign pension, earn a salary abroad, own overseas property, receive dividends or run a business outside Greece.

 Holding a residence permit, buying property, or applying for a visa does not automatically answer every tax question.
+Immigration status and tax residence are separate assessments; our Greece Visa and Residence Permit Guide for Expats explains the main residence routes.
 Your tax treatment depends on the facts of your life: how long you stay, where your income is sourced, where your family and financial interests are based, and whether a double taxation agreement applies.

 If you are still planning your move, you may also want to read our Moving to Greece in 2026 guide, which explains the wider relocation process, including residency, housing, healthcare, bureaucracy and the first practical steps after arrival.